OpenRoberta/openroberta-lab/Code_Of_Conduct.md

 ## Enforcement

-Instances of harassment, abuse or any unacceptable behavior may be reported to project administrators responsible for enforcement by emailing (  ).
+Instances of harassment, abuse or any unacceptable behavior may be reported to project administrators responsible for enforcement by emailing (support-o-r@iais.fraunhofer.de).
 All complaints will be reviewed and investigated promptly and fairly.

 Project administrators are obligated to respect the privacy of the reporter of any incident.